cbounds/voicemail-cleanup/README.md

 limit will be hit.
 For our usage, 30 days should keep us well below the threshold.

-The second reason is that in the event of a hack, this will lower our exposure to leaked messages.
+The second reason is that in the event of a hack, this will lower exposure to leaked messages.